isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 Host Reservations as Basic Access Control
 -----------------------------------------

-Starting with Kea 2.3.5, it is possible to define a host reservation that contains just an identifier, without any address, options, or values.
+It is possible to define a host reservation that contains just an identifier, without any address, options, or values.
 In some deployments this is useful, as the hosts that have a reservation belong to the KNOWN class while others do not.
 This can be used as a basic access control